axibase/arduino/dataTransmission/README.md

 ###### Step 2: Modify sketch:

-Depends on mqtt/tcp protocol you will use, modify one of the follow file:
+Depends on mqtt/tcp protocol you will use, modify one of the following file:

 ```
  ./arduino/dataTransmission/atsd_tcp_example/atsd_tcp_example.ino